miekg/cf/cmd/cffmt/cffmt.1.md

 See the project's README for more details.
 Source code and development takes place on [GitHub](https://github.com/miekg/cf).

-## Bugs

-Sometimes extraneous whitespace will be added.

 ## Author

 Miek Gieben <miek@miek.nl>.